 Study by University of Winchester Finds

 I’m Angela Day owner of Born to Run based in Suffolk.
-I’m a Canine Massage Practitioner, Clinical Trials Contributor, Canine Massage Guild & IAAT member, and CCA Licensed Coach.
+I’m a Small Animal Rehab Specialist, CCA Licensed Coach, and Canine Massage Practitioner.

-Massage is a results-driven, clinically proven therapy used to release tight sore muscles, reduces pain, and improve mobility, giving you healthier, happier dogs!
+Massage is a results-driven, clinically proven therapy used to release tight sore muscles, reduce pain, and improve mobility, giving you healthier, happier dogs!